Zxiona/Team-7/docs/Implementation.md

 ## Software Architecture

-This Diagram shows how the app communicates with two different services, in this case it would be the OpenData database and the mapbox API .
+### This Diagram shows how the app communicates with two different services, in this case it would be the OpenData database and the mapbox API .

 ![Insert your Interaction/Component Diagrams for each use-case here.](diagrams/ComponentDiagram.png)

+### The output of a simple JSON query is depicted in this diagram, which can be documented as follows.

 ![Insert your Interaction/Class Diagrams for each use-case here.](diagrams/ClassDiagram.png)